Print Options

 • PPHA 42535 Banking Regulation and Management

-• PPHA 60000 Harris Policy Lab (selected sections only and with permission of certificate director)
+• PPHA 60000 Harris Policy Lab (selected sections only and with permission of specialization director)

 Students may propose additional elective courses with substantial municipal finance contents.
 Proposals will be considered on a case-by-case basis, by the Faculty Director.